 A treasure hunt proposal featured on our list of best ways to propose with kids , but it’s not just for the young ones.
 Treasure hunts can make the best wedding proposals because they can incorporate so many special memories, as you visit different places that have played a significant role in your relationship.
 Why not leave a clue at the site of your first date?
 Where you had your first kiss?
 Or even where you met?
 (When David Burtka proposed to Neil Patrick Harris, they were in a limo on the way to a casino – he instructed the driver to pull over, and proposed on the sidewalk at the exact corner where they’d first met!)

-We hope this guide to the best wedding proposals has given you some inspiration: but remember, above all, the best way to propose is the one that’s right for you.
+We hope this guide to the best ways to propose has given you some inspiration: but remember, above all, the best way to propose is the one that’s right for you.
 There’s no point picking something more traditionally romantic off this list if you know it’ll embarrass your partner, or that you’d be so nervous that you might not be able to do it!

 Instead, as proposal planners we work with you to personalise your plans to ensure it’s something that they’ll really love.
 Your relationship isn’t cookie cutter, so your proposal shouldn’t be either!